All Episodes

 Whatever will make this as bad as possible for Cheney, that's what they hope for.

-If the man wounded by Dick Cheney dies, the vice president could in theory at least face criminal charges, even though the shooting was an accident.
+If the man wounded by Dick Cheney dies, the vice president could, in theory, at least, face criminal charges, even though the shooting was an accident.

-Pant pant, we hope, we hope.
+Pant, pant, we hope, we hope.

-Dallas defense attorney David Finn, who has been a state and a federal prosecutor, said Wednesday that a Texas grand jury could bring a charge of criminally negligent homicide if there is evidence the vice president knew or should have known that there was a substantial or unjustifiable risk that his actions would result in him shooting a fellow hunter.
+If there is evidence the vice president knew or should have known that there was a substantial or unjustifiable risk that his actions would result in him shooting a fellow hunter.

 To indict Cheney, the grand jury would have to conclude that a reasonable person in the vice president's place would say to himself, I am not pulling the trigger because this other guy might be in front of me, Finn said.

-Which would be virtually impossible under the facts that we know today, said Michael Charlotte, a professor of criminal law at the University of Texas at Austin.
+Manslaughter, a more serious charge, would require a prosecutor to prove that Cheney was reckless, which would be virtually impossible under the facts that we know today, said Michael Charlotte, a professor of criminal law at the University of Texas at Austin.

-With a recklessness, the defendant has to be aware of the risk, but chose to ignore it with negligence.
+With recklessness, the defendant has to be aware of the risk, but chose to ignore it with negligence.

 He doesn't have to be conscious of the risk, but a reasonable person would have been, Charlotte said.